 There are a lot of good reasons why you need to take up biking.
-And once you’ve got your bike sorted, you’ll need to get the essential accessories such as a bike pump, bike lock and lights before hitting the road.
+And once you’ve got your bike sorted, you’ll need to get the essential accessories such as a bike pump, bike lock and bike lights before hitting the road.
 After bikes, a bike helmet is the second most important equipment a bike rider should get.